cogneon/lernos-for-you/lernOS Guide/en/lernOS-Guide-en.md

 1. Mark the relationships that you want to deepen in the future.

 ## Kata: Your First Sharing Experience
 Sharing is caring!
 In the digital world sharing is often seen as giving others access to files or digital content in an online space.
 But it can also be as simple sharing your attention with another person by following him, liking his content or subscribing to his website.
 By sharing you deepen your relationships with every contribution you make and the people in your network will be more willing to support you with your objectives.
-Knowledge and digital assets have one thing in common: they are resources that increase through use!
+Knowledge assets and digital assets have one thing in common: they are resources that increase through use!
 Hint: be careful of legal and data protection issues if you share knowledge or content from your organization with externals.

 **Exercise:**